abensberg/VLTIb-var/README.md

 <abensberg@astrophysik.uni-kiel.de>.

 ## Authors and acknowledgment
-If you use results from VLTI B-VAR, please cite Bensberg, Kobus & Wolf (in prep.) as well as the website.
+If you use results from VLTI B-VAR, please cite [Bensberg,Kobus & Wolf 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...677A.126B/abstract) as well as the website.